ZhangxiangHu-Ripple/XRPL-specs/XLS-zkLightclient/README.md

 # Light client with Zero Knowledge Proof

 ## Abstract
-To interact with XRPL network, a new XRPL client node must either maintains a full transaction history of the whole XRPL ledgers or some most recent ledgers (e.g., most recent 256 ledgers ),
+To interact with XRPL network, a new XRPL client node must either maintain a full transaction history of the whole XRPL ledgers or some most recent ledgers (e.g., most recent 256 ledgers ),
 or it connects to a remote server which can provide required services to the node.
-However, while maintaining a full XRPL transaction history is resource [intensive](https://xrpl.org/docs/infrastructure/installation/capacity-planning) and impractical for many resource-constrained devices such as smart phones and Internet of Things, requiring service from a remote server relies on a strong trust assumption that the server must be honest.
+However, while maintaining a full XRPL transaction history is resource [intensive](https://xrpl.org/docs/infrastructure/installation/capacity-planning) and impractical for many resource-constrained devices, such as smart phones and the Internet of Things, requiring service from a remote server relies on a strong trust assumption that the server must be honest.

 To address the high resource requirement and trust issue in running an XRPL node, this amendment proposes XRPL light client.
 The XRPL light client maintains a list of up-to-date XRPL ledgers (i.e., XRPL ledger headers) and apply the inclusion proof to verify that a transaction or an account state is valid on XRPL.
-However, XRPL light client itself cannot automatically update its internal states to ensure that
+However, an XRPL light client itself cannot automatically update its internal states to ensure that
 the XRPL ledgers in the light client are consistent with those on the mainnet.
-Therefore, we leverage Zero-knowledge Proof technique to efficiently synchronize the state of XRPL light client with updated state of XRPL mainnet.
+Therefore, we leverage Zero-knowledge Proof technique to efficiently synchronize the state of XRPL light client with the state of XRPL mainnet.

 In addition to reducing the cost of running a XRPL node, an XRPL light client could also be an essential building component in many applications.